 One simple technique for building personal accountability is called the “QBQ.”
 The QBQ is a terrific and powerful technique that helps you help those around you.
 It was first popularized by John G. Miller in his book, The QBQ: The Question Behind the Question.
 Let’s take a look at how this little, but powerful, technique can help you begin building a sense of personal accountability.

 If you have a high performance organization, you have a collection of individuals who understand and accept personal accountability.
 Without personal accountability, there can be no team culture of accountability.
 The key, then, is coaching people to begin thinking for themselves (vs. spoon-feeding them).
 Instead of telling people what you need them to do or what you want them to do or how you want them to do it, coach them to come up with their own solutions and strategies.
 Along the way, you’ll also begin building higher-level critical thinking skills as well (which is so lacking in many organizations) and be more likely to achieve your desired results.
+Therefore long term accountability culture is defined not just by goal setting, but how you coach people to reach your goal.
+If you've created a culture of accountability and transparency, you're well on your way.

 The QBQ Model